jadedQuail/pokemon-cards/README.md

 # Pokemon Cards Web App

 This is a simple project that I created with the intention of learning more about Vue as a front-end framework, and for practicing full-stack development in general.
 In addition to using [Vue.js](https://vuejs.org/) as the front-end (with [Nuxt](https://nuxt.com/)), I am using [Express](https://expressjs.com/) as the backend.
-I am currently using [MySQL](https://www.mysql.com/) as my database management system (running a server locally on my machine), but I plan to host a database somewhere, eventually.
+I am currently using [MySQL](https://www.mysql.com/) as my database management system.

+Additionally, I wanted to use this project as an opportunity to get better at writing tests.
+On both the back-end and front-end, I have written unit tests using the framework [Vitest](https://vitest.dev/).
+I have also written end-to-end tests with the library [Playwright](https://playwright.dev/).

 ## Setup and Run